Installing Percona Server for MySQL on Debian and Ubuntu¶

 $ ls *.deb libperconaserverclient20-dev_5.7.10-3-1.jessie_amd64.deb libperconaserverclient20_5.7.10-3-1.jessie_amd64.deb percona-server-5.7-dbg_5.7.10-3-1.jessie_amd64.deb percona-server-client-5.7_5.7.10-3-1.jessie_amd64.deb percona-server-common-5.7_5.7.10-3-1.jessie_amd64.deb percona-server-server-5.7_5.7.10-3-1.jessie_amd64.deb percona-server-source-5.7_5.7.10-3-1.jessie_amd64.deb percona-server-test-5.7_5.7.10-3-1.jessie_amd64.deb percona-server-tokudb-5.7_5.7.10-3-1.jessie_amd64.deb

-Now you can install Percona Server by running:
+Now you can install Percona Server for MySQL by running:

 $ sudo dpkg -i *.deb

 This will install all the packages from the bundle.
-Another option is to download/specify only the packages you need for running Percona Server installation (
+Another option is to download/specify only the packages you need for running Percona Server for MySQL installation (

 percona-server-server-5.7_5.7.10-3-1.jessie_amd64.deb.
 Optionally you can install